 From high mountain plateaus to the nature of Western Norway

-A journey filled with contrasts, from open mountain expanses to the encounter with the fjord landscape of Western Norway.
+A journey of contrasts, from vast mountain plateaus to the fiordscapes of Western Norway.

-Vøringsfossen and Måbødalen constitute a rough passage from the east to the west.
+Vøringsfossen waterfall and Måbødalen constitute a sharp and sudden transition from east to west.

 - 67 km

 - 0 – 1250

 Norwegian Scenic Route Hardangervidda runs between Eidfjord to Haugastøl .
 This route is open for traffic throughout the year.

 For cyclists: The route has a natural starting point at Haugastøl.
 Beware of heavy summer traffic, with both light and heavy vehicles.
 Due to multiple tunnels, the road is closed to cyclists down Måbødalen valley.
 You may instead take the bus and continue your trip to Eidfjord and further west.
 The old road is closed due to a number of rockslides.
 The route runs high up in the mountains and the weather may be volatile even in summer.